Need to talk? Call 1800 882 436.

 For help managing alcohol during pregnancy, visit NOFASD Australia.

-Many women quit when they find out they’re pregnant but then relapse.
-Don’t beat yourself up - it’s normal.
-Just try to quit again.
-If your partner can quit too, you’re more likely to succeed.
+Many people quit when they find out they're pregnant but then relapse.
+Don't be too hard on yourself — just keep trying.
+Many people need several attempts at quitting.
+Your chance of success improves if you have support from your doctor and your family.
+If your partner can quit too, you are more likely to succeed.

-Your doctor will ask you if you smoke, and it’s important to tell them the truth.
-They can get support for you to quit, for example with nicotine replacement therapy or counselling.
+If your doctor asks you if you smoke or vape, it is important to tell them the truth.
+They can help you get support to quit, for example with medicines or counselling.

 It's never too late to quit, so contact the Quitline for more information.